Skip to Content

 Step 4: Assemble limoncello tiramisu

-• Take a serving glass box or small glass to assemble the tiramisu in.
-I used a big glass box and a small glass for this amount.
+• Take a serving dish or small glasses to assemble the tiramisu in.
+I used a large serving dish and small glasses for this amount.

 • Begin by placing a layer of ladyfingers at the bottom.
-Dip ladyfingers into the limoncello mix you prepared at step 2, then place at the bottom of the glass box.
+Dip the ladyfingers into the limoncello mix you prepared in step 2, then place them at the bottom of the glass box.

 limoncello tiramisu